ligdem/ligdem/manifest/en_chap2.md

 Peer-to-Peer Verification (P2P): Inspired by systems like Liquichain, identity verification can be achieved through a social network of trusted connections.
 A person’s uniqueness and validity within the network are verified by other users.
 Over time, this social verification strengthens the integrity of the voter’s identity by establishing trust through decentralized validation.
 This approach provides an additional layer of security and ensures that the identity is legitimate without the need for centralized control.

+**Critique 4:** How do we ensure that there is no confusion between privacy and transparency?
+Some personal information should remain private and not be revealed in the voting process.

+**Response 4:** In liquid democracy, it is crucial to strike a balance between transparency and privacy.
+Transparency refers to making the voting process, vote counts, and delegation history open and verifiable by the public, but it does not mean revealing personal or sensitive information about voters.
+Key measures to ensure this distinction include:

+1. **Vote Transparency without Personal Information**: While the results of votes and delegations are transparent, voters’ personal information (name, address, etc.) will remain private.
+The focus is on the outcomes of the voting process rather than the individuals who cast the votes.

+2. **Anonymization of Votes**: Votes can be anonymized using cryptographic techniques, ensuring that the identity of the voter is protected while still maintaining the integrity and verifiability of the voting process.

+3. **Separation of Personal and Public Data**: The system will clearly separate personal data from voting data.
+Personal data will remain protected and inaccessible to the public, while voting and delegation information is made publicly available in an aggregated or anonymized format.

+By implementing these measures, we can ensure that the democratic process remains transparent, while the privacy of individual voters is fully protected.

 ##### 2.5 Accountability and Transparency
 **Criticism:** With the possibility of delegating votes, it may be difficult to hold representatives accountable for their actions.